Go on the fishing trip of your lifetime.

 Giant Trevally on Fly

 Giant trevally have a reputation for being thugs, bullish and unforgiving.
 They prey on almost anything that moves.
 From crabs, lobsters, squid, and eels to mantis shrimps.
-However, their favourite prey are be the wide variety of smaller fish that populate the shallow flats.
-Which mainly consist of shoaling fish like mullet, bonefish, smaller trevally species and even small power lips.
+However, their favourite prey is the wide variety of smaller fish that populate the shallow flats.
+Which mainly consist of shoaling fish like mullet, bonefish, smaller trevally species and even small snapper species.

 Key facts about the giant trevally